MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 - Scripts can run.
 - Requires that all scripts and configuration files be signed by a trusted publisher, including scripts that you write on the local computer.
-- Prompts you before running scripts from publishers that you have not yet classified as trusted or untrusted.
+- Prompts you before running scripts from publishers that you haven't yet classified as trusted or untrusted.
 - Risks running signed, but malicious, scripts.